Parameter estimation and uncertainty quantification using information geometry: Methods

 \subsection{Information geometry}

 As outlined in Section \ref{sec:Introduction}, the Fisher information describes the curvature of the log-likelihood function.
-It describes how much information that a random variable, $X$, contains about a parameter, $\theta$.
+It describes how much information a random variable, $X$, contains about a parameter, $\boldsymbol{\theta}$.
 For unbiased estimators, the inverse of the Fisher information provides a lower bound on the covariance matrix, via the Cramer-Rao inequality \cite{Watanabe2009}.
-Formally, the Fisher information is the variance of the score, where the score is defined as the partial derivative of the log-likelihood with respect to $\theta$ \cite{Lehmann1998}:
+Formally, the Fisher information is the covariance of the score, where the score is defined as the partial derivative of the log-likelihood with respect to $\boldsymbol{\theta}$ \cite{Lehmann1998,Pawitan2001}.
+The Fisher information matrix can be written as \cite{Kay1993,Pawitan2001}: